tintinweb/scapy-ssl_tls/README.md

 !! work in progress !!
+Please note that this code is highly experimental, do not expect everything to work and feel free to contribute:
+* bugfixes
+* new stuff
+* tests

 Installation
 --------